 Who Owns Hulu?

-Hulu does not have a publicly-traded stock.
-It’s a joint venture between Comcast and Disney.
+Unfortunately, Hulu does not have a publicly-traded stock, and is similar to stocks you might think are listed for trading but aren’t such as Instagram and SpaceX.
+Hulu is a joint venture between Comcast and Disney.
 Since Hulu’s inception, there have been several ownership changes.

 The Walt Disney Company bought 21st Century Fox (NASDAQ: FOX) in early 2019, giving Disney a 60 percent ownership in Hulu.
 Shortly later, AT&T (NYSE: T) repurchased its own 10% stake from Disney.